zerosuNLD/hust-graphrag-workflow/README.md

 # GraphRAG — HUST Knowledge Graph

-Build a domain-specific knowledge graph from training regulations using [GraphRAG](https://microsoft.github.io/graphrag/).
+Fix community report errors when using Microsoft GraphRAG to build a knowledge graph with the DeepSeek V4 Flash model.

 ## Quick Start